Access the latest news, analysis and trends impacting your business.

 Plus, investing significantly in the operations of managing software or running a print shop is generally not part of a financial firm’s core business objective.
 Your goal is not to be a software developer or print and logistics expert.
 Rather, your competitive strengths are more closely tied to your investment returns.

-Many former do-it-yourselfers have come to realize that by working with external providers to implement solutions that effectively manage digital content and leverage print-on-demand capabilities, they can build a cost-effective solution that scales and streamlines the overall process.
+Many former do-it-yourselfers have come to realize that by working with external providers to implement solutions that effectively manage digital content and leverage print-on-demand capabilities, they can build a cost-effective solution that is scalable and streamlines the overall process.

 Persona #2 – High-Spend Business Silos